 We are proud of our more than 8,500 student contestants and their accomplishments.

 First PCR in space, designed by high school student Anna-Sophia Boguraev.

-Rapid molecular diagnostics in space via loop-mediated isothermal amplification (LAMP).
+Rapid molecular diagnostics in space via the Genes in Space Fluorescence Viewer.

 DNA sequencing from space samples (in collaboration with NASA Johnson’s Space Center).

 FROM THE PAST

 ''We celebrate the creativity, collaboration, and critical thinking

 that this community of young innovators displays every year.''

 Head to miniPCR’s youtube channel to see more!